• Skip to main content

 Notes:

 1. *In authentic Kadhi recipe we always use mustard oil for cooking.
-If you don’t have it, you can use any other cooking oil or ghee (clarified butter).
+If you find its aroma too strong for your liking, replace it with any other cooking oil or ghee (clarified butter).

 Directions: